Tauranga’s water restrictions lifted

 Water restrictions in Tauranga have been lifted with immediate effect.

-Steve urges people to continue to watch their water use.
+However, Steve urges people to continue to be mindful of their water use.

-“Even once the Waiāri has boosted our treatment capacity, we still need to view water as a limited resource and manage it efficiently.”
+“Once the Waiāri has boosted our treatment capacity, we will still need to view water as a valuable, finite resource and manage it efficientlt.